18F/ux-guide/_pages/resources.md

 ### Microrequests

-Whenever you’re in need of a particular skill — help polishing a presentation; content design; or front-end development — 18F’s microquest staffing team can provide support.
-[The microrequests channel](https://app.slack.com/client/T025AQGAN/CNFHBCXDW/user_groups/S0148T6HBNG) is the space where you can request assistance from 18F colleagues to get personalized help on projects.
-Each discipline should be represented at any time in the channel.
-The only limitation is that microrequest tasks must require fewer than 8 hours of work for the person providing the assistance.
-Any 18F project is eligible for help, with preference towards billable work as it aids in our goal towards cost recoverability.
-For more information, visit the [Microrequests Section in the TTS Handbook](https://handbook.tts.gsa.gov/microrequests/) and the [Microrequests Slack channel.](https://app.slack.com/client/T025AQGAN/CNFHBCXDW/user_groups/S0148T6HBNG)
+If you’re in need of a particular skill — help with a presentation or design deliverable; writing and content strategy; or development tasks — 18F’s microrequest staffing team can provide support.
+You can request assistance from 18F colleagues for help on billable projects in the [#microrequests](https://gsa-tts.slack.com/app_redirect?channel=microrequests) channel.
+Each discipline is represented at any time in the channel.

+Any billable project work is eligible for assistance via a microrequest.
+The only limitation is that microrequest tasks must typically take fewer than 8 hours of work a week, over no more than 3 weeks, for the person providing the assistance.
+You may post non-billable requests in the [#helpwanted](https://gsa-tts.slack.com/app_redirect?channel=helpwanted) channel.

+For more information, visit the [Microrequests](https://handbook.tts.gsa.gov/microrequests/) page in the [TTS Handbook](https://handbook.tts.gsa.gov/).

 ### Presenting the work
-The most common way we socialize our research is through presentations.
+We most commonly share our work via presentations.
 These presentations can vary widely based on the audience.
 Here are a few presentation-building tips:

-* Utilize the 18F branded templates to save time and help maintain consistency.
-[Research presentation template](https://docs.google.com/presentation/d/1hB0tX65pHGRESHc2e_tGlO65Q4AGwSWFuqhSNImNuRk/edit#slide=id.g118c086a31_0_21) to start with for research presentations.
+* Utilize our [18F-branded templates](https://brand.18f.gov/templates/) to maintain consistency and save time.
+* The presentation should tell a compelling story, be easy to read, but include enough content so others can read it and understand what you’re aiming to communicate.
+Refer to this presentation on [How to design a better deck](https://docs.google.com/presentation/d/1WMbN1feG1bMhaFx5YbXoYUTE7xgZdMewMaQBZeL3YmA/edit#slide=id.g58dd554fac_0_397) for additional pointers and guidance.
+* Check out the [Project resources folder](https://drive.google.com/drive/folders/1L9qqS6-b-emvlWJ4JPCG58LW62bbV361) for reusable content and templates; browse [project artifacts from previous 18F engagements](https://github.com/18F/project-artifacts/blob/master/projects.md) for inspiration; or view the [Design wiki](https://github.com/18F/Design-Wiki/wiki) for additional examples.
-* Work with [the microrequests staffing team](https://app.slack.com/client/T025AQGAN/CNFHBCXDW/user_groups/S0148T6HBNG) if you are uncertain how to articulate or visualize an idea.
-The presentation should have enough text in it that someone who wasn’t in the room can read through it and understand the project.
+* Consider making a [microrequest](https://handbook.tts.gsa.gov/microrequests/) if you’re unsure how to articulate or visualize an idea.
-* Feel free to include references or links to further reading at the end of your presentation deck.
+* Feel free to include references or links to further reading at the end of your presentation.
-If you’re curious or need inspiration it can be helpful to browse our past [path analysis reports/presentations.](https://github.com/18F/project-artifacts/blob/master/projects.md)

-Our [design wiki](https://github.com/18F/Design-Wiki/wiki) contains additional synthesis examples.

 ### Tools